nevermind-ctrl/qrcr3at0r/README.md

 pip install qrcode
 pip install pillow
 ```
-after this you can successufuly run your code
+after this you can successufuly run my code